canonical/cloud-init/doc/rtd/explanation/boot.rst

 including persistent device naming with old MAC addresses.

 This stage must block network bring-up or any stale configuration that might have already been applied.
-Otherwise, that could have negative effects such as DHCP hooks or broadcast of an old hostname.
+Otherwise, that could have negative effects such as broadcast of an old hostname.
 It would also put the system in an odd state to recover from, as it may then have to restart network devices.

 ``Cloud-init`` then exits and expects for the continued boot of the operating system to bring network configuration up as configured.